10 Causal estimands

 [1] -0.1113

 Suppose you feel OK about how these properties have played out for your problem.
-In that case, this approach offers an additional benefit: you can now use the techniques in this book to diagnose the balance and functional form of a multivariable linear model without peeking at the relationship between the outcome and the exposure.
+In that case, this approach offers an additional benefit: you can now use the techniques in and to diagnose the balance and functional form of a multivariable linear model without peeking at the relationship between the outcome and the exposure.
 Since they are just weights, you can still use all the tools in halfmoon, gtsummary, and any other approach you like for working with weights. lmw even comes with a handy estimation function, lmw_est(), to calculate the effect on the outcome with a robust standard error.
 So, if your collaborators want to use OLS but you want to think critically about balance and extrapolation, you can have the best of both worlds.
 If you end up with negative weights and other strange properties, though, it might be better to use another approach, depending on your estimand.